 Part of the Service Worker API is a Cache Interface which provides a storage mechanism for your assets.
 You are responsible for handling cache updates/purge/etc.

-Here is a simple example how we could use install event to cache assets.
+Here is a simple example of how we could use the install event to cache assets.

 Fetch things from cache